Meet the Artist

 Jan L. Herrick has been in love with horses since she was five years old.
 For her fifth birthday, she asked her parents and friends to give her only cowboy stuff .
 Although no one paid any attention to her wish, her passion for horses and the out of doors never waned.

 She began riding at nine and continued to ride during college.
 After taking a few years off to marry and start a family, she got her first horse when she was thirty-three.
 She soon began foxhunting and has never looked back.
-Now in her seventies, She is still hunting Mojo, a centennial hunt horse, whose age added to her age equals 100.
+Now in her eighties, she is still hunting Mojo, a centennial hunt horse, whose age added to her age is greater than 100.

 After raising three high-spirited children, becoming the grandmother of eight, teaching college English, and practicing law, she found a new love in watercolor.
 Painting watercolors of horses, sporting dogs, cowboys and the west, farm animals, and children with ponies has taken her to workshops in Spain, Canada, Kentucky, Virginia, and Michigan.

-She has painted the horses and hounds of Michigan and Ireland, the cowboys of Montana, the farms of Michigan, the backstretch in Kentucky and Ireland.
+She loves painting the horses and hounds of Michigan and Ireland, the cowboys of Montana, the farms of Michigan, the backstretch in Kentucky and Ireland.

-She lives with her attorney-turned-author husband, Harold J. Fischel, and their Labrador retriever, Freya, on twenty-eight wooded acres in Michigan.
+She lives with her attorney and author husband, Harold J. Fischel, and their Labrador retriever, Freya, on twenty-eight wooded acres in Michigan.